-- To become a Recognized Dealer, the applicant must sign and adhere to the Recognized Dealer Agreement for Czech Government Securities. - Recognized Dealers may act as an active market participant at the chosen Designated Electronic Trading System, subject to it acts in accordance with its market rules and contributes on best effort basis to the liquidity of the secondary market trading of the T-Bonds. - The Recognized Dealer has the right to participate in the competitive part of T-Bond auctions. - Recognized Dealers (or an applicant to become a new member of the Recognized Dealer Group) have the right to participate in tap issuance, buy-backs or exchanges - Recognized Dealers with whom the Ministry of Finance may enter into an Global Master Repurchase Agreement, Global Master Securities Lending Agreement or Master Agreement for Financial Transactions concluded only in Czech language as has the right to participate in lending facilities or repurchase transactions.
+- To become a Recognised Dealer, the applicant must sign and adhere to the Recognised Dealer Agreement for Czech Government Securities. - Recognised Dealers may act as an active market participant at the chosen Designated Electronic Trading System, act in accordance with its market rules and contribute on best effort basis to the liquidity of the secondary market trading of the T-Bonds. - Recognised Dealers have the right to participate in the competitive part of T-Bond auctions. - Recognised Dealers (or an applicant to become a new member of the Recognised Dealer Group) have the right to participate in tap issuance, buy-backs or exchange operations. - Recognised Dealers with whom the Ministry of Finance may enter into an Global Master Repurchase Agreement, Global Master Securities Lending Agreement or Master Agreement for Financial Transactions concluded only in Czech language as Rámcová smlouva o obchodování na finančním trhu have the right to participate in lending facilities or repurchase transactions.